Botfuel/botfuel-dialog/CONCEPTS.md

 - the _view_ generates the messages to be sent to the user.

 ## Messages
-The SDK defines its own message format and supports:
+The SDK defines its own message format which supports:
-- text messages,
+- text messages and quick replies,
 - images and image uploads,
 - links,
-- buttons and postbacks,
+- buttons and clicks on buttons (aka postbacks),
-- quick replies,
 - complex messages such as carrousels.

 A message has the form: